Becker College Office of Financial Aid

 Students awarded Federal Work-Study (FWS) have the opportunity to earn the amount of their award by working on campus.
 Federal Work-Study students will receive a bi-week paycheck.
 Most students work 6-10 hours per week while school is in session to earn their offered award.
 Funds from this program are paid directly to the student and can be used for personal expenses.

-For more information on work-study positions visit the Career Services page.
+For more information on work-study positions, please visit our Work Study page.

 Subsidized loans are based upon demonstrated financial need and the federal government subsidizes the interest.
 No interest is charged while the student maintains an enrollment status of at least half-time (six credits).
 Interest does begin to accrue from the start of the six month grace period and throughout the repayment period.
 The interest rate for Federal Subsidized Loans for the 2013-2014 academic year is 3.4%.
-The interest rate for loans first disbursed on or after July 1, 2013, has t been set by Congress at 3.86% for both Federal Subsidized and Unsubsidized Loans.
+The interest rate for loans first disbursed on or after July 1, 2013, has been set by Congress at 3.86% for both Federal Subsidized and Unsubsidized Loans.

 Unsubsidized loans are not awarded on the basis of financial need.
 The loan accrues interest from the time it it is disbursed until it is paid in full.
 If you allow the interest to accrue while you are in school or during repayment periods, this interest will be capitalized.
 Interest that is capitalized will be added to the principal amount of your loan, and additional interest will be based on the higher amount.
 The interest rate for Federal Unsubsidized Loans for is 6.8%.
 Note: Students can pay the interest on their unsubsidized Stafford loan while in school.
 Students interested in making payments should contact their lender directly.